Enactive interfaces: Enactive knowledge

 A particular form of knowledge is a skill, juggling being a simple example, and the acquisition of a skill is one area where enactive knowledge is evident.
 The sensorimotor and cognitive activities involved in acquiring skills are tabulated by the SKILLS FP6 European skills project.

+Modern applications

+Enactive interfaces have found increasing application in emerging technologies.
+In the context of extended reality (XR), artificial intelligence (AI), and brain-computer interfaces (BCI), enactive principles are being applied to better account for human agency in interaction design.
+Research published in 2024 examined how enactive interaction supports creative learning in educational contexts, finding that immersive environments promote user initiative and active knowledge construction.

 Multimodal interfaces

 Multimodal interfaces are a good candidate for the creation of Enactive interfaces because of their coordinated use of haptic, sound and vision.
 Such research is the main objective of the ENACTIVE Network of Excellence, a European consortium of more than 20 research laboratories that are joining their research effort for the definition, development and exploitation of enactive interfaces.

 ENACTIVE Network of Excellence

 The research on enactive knowledge and enactive interfaces is the objective of the ENACTIVE Network of Excellence.
 A Network of Excellence is a European Community research instrument that provides fundings for the integration of the research activities of different research laboratories and institutions.
 The ENACTIVE NoE started in 2004 with more than 20 partners with the objective of the creation of a multidisciplinary research community with the aim of structuring the research on a new generation of human-computer interfaces called Enactive Interfaces.
 The aim of this NoE is not only the research on enactive interfaces by itself, but also the integration of the partners through a Virtual Laboratory and the spreading of the expertise and knowledge of the Network.

 Since 2004, the partners, coordinated by the PERCRO laboratory, have improved both the theoretical aspects of enaction, through seminars and the creation of a lexicon, and the technological aspects necessary for the creation of enactive interfaces.
 Every year the status of the ENACTIVE NoE is presented through an international conference.